What's with these Li-Ions?

 Protected Li-Ions?

 Note that some of my batteries are "protected", which means they turn themselves off if they are over-charged, over-discharged, overloaded or short-circuited.
 When you put them in a charger they are re-set and carry on as if nothing happened.
-This means you can't run the battery "flat" – it will turn itself off long before it reaches that point.
+This means you can't run the battery "flat" – which would trash it – it will turn itself off before it reaches that point.

-It's important to understand that the quality of unprotected is not necessarily worse than a protected battery – with just a little care they will last just as long as those with a protection circuit board, and save you a bundle of money.
+It's important to understand the quality of unprotected Li-Ions is not necessarily worse than protected cells – with just a little care they will last just as long as those with a protection circuit board and save you a bundle of cash.
 For the full story, please see here.

 Li-Ion cubs

-Lithium ion batteries have a longer shelf-life if they are stored with a partial "storage charge", which is how they come from the factory.
-So when you first get your battery you will need to charge it before use.
+Lithium ion batteries have a longer shelf-life if they are stored with a partial "storage charge", which is how they come from the factory, so when you get a new battery you will need to charge it before use.

 I know it can be tantalising to get a new torch and then wait half a day for the batteries to charge, but isn't it nice to know your cells are in the best possible condition when you get them?
 (If you want me to pre-charge yours, please let me know when you order your torch).